-8 INCOME TAXES
+7 INCOME TAXES

 The Company qualifies as a tax-exempt organization under Internal Revenue Code Section 501(c)(3), and is therefore, exempt from income taxes.
 Accordingly, no tax provision has been made in the accompanying financial statements.
 Additionally, no uncertain tax positions have been made requiring disclosure in the related notes to the financial statements.
-The School's income tax returns for the three tax years ended 2017, 2016 and 2015 are open for examination by tax authorities, and may change upon examination.
+The School's income tax returns for the past three tax years ended are open for examination by tax authorities, and may change upon examination.

-9 SUBSEQUENT EVENTS
+8 SUBSEQUENT EVENTS

-In accordance with GASB Codification Section 2250.106, the School has evaluated subsequent events and transactions for potential recognition or disclosure through September 19, 2019, which is the date the financial statements were available to be issued.
+In accordance with GASB Codification Section 2250.106, the School has evaluated subsequent events and transactions for potential recognition or disclosure through August 15, 2021, which is the date the financial statements were available to be issued.